 - A second or subsequent offense of stalking

 - A third conviction of possession of one oz. or less or marijuana

 - Unlawful use of a hotel key

 If you are found guilty of a Nevada gross misdemeanor, you face the possibility of:

 - Up to 364 days in a city or county jail

 Even if you avoid jail time, a conviction for either a misdemeanor or gross misdemeanor in Reno can carry other consequences that can have a serious and negative impact on your life.
 You'll have a criminal record that can make it harder to obtain employment.
-If you're a non-citizen and your misdemeanor or gross misdemeanor is considered a “crime involving moral turpitude” in Nevada, you face the disk of deportation.
+If you're a non-citizen and your misdemeanor or gross misdemeanor is considered a “crime involving moral turpitude” in Nevada, you face the risk of deportation.

 If you have been charged with either a Nevada misdemeanor or gross misdemeanor, the risk of jail time, heavy fines, and other penalties make it crucial that you speak with an experienced Reno, Nevada criminal defense attorney as soon as possible.
 Please give us a call to discuss your situation.